aayala15/jekyll-now/about.md

 permalink: /about/
 ---

-I’m a Ph.D. candidate in Finance & Economics at Columbia Business School.
+I’m a Ph.D. in Finance & Economics at Columbia Business School.
 My research interests are empirical asset pricing, international finance, and macro-finance.

 I live in New York, was raised in Santiago.
 Avid runner and die-hard soccer fan.

 ## Resume

 ### Education
-2010 - 2016 Ph.D.(c) in Finance & Economics, Columbia Business School
+2010 - 2016 Ph.D. in Finance & Economics, Columbia Business School

 2006 - 2007 M.Sc. in Financial Engineering, Pontificia Universidad Católica de Chile